Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Selected form

-Vegan-certified synthetic taurine, a non-proteinogenic sulphur amino acid.
+Synthetic taurine suitable for vegetarian diets, a non-proteinogenic sulphur amino acid.
 Unlike the 20 protein amino acids, taurine is not incorporated into proteins: it remains free in tissues.
 It naturally concentrates in the heart, brain, retina and skeletal muscles.
-The body synthesises it from cysteine, but this endogenous synthesis may be insufficient depending on individual nutritional profiles.
-The vegan form, obtained by chemical synthesis without animal-derived raw materials, is chemically identical to natural taurine.
-Quality: vegan, non-GMO.
+The body synthesises it from cysteine, and its dietary sources are almost exclusively animal.
+Obtained by chemical synthesis without animal-derived raw materials, it is chemically identical to natural taurine.
+Supplier-declared vegetarian suitability.

 Formula dosage